-Czech PM Babis courts EU despite Zeman win
+Czech PM Babis courts EU after Zeman win

 The referendum aside, Zeman has called for an end to EU sanctions on Russia and for the Czech Republic to boycott EU quotas on sharing asylum seekers.

-Zeman backed Babis' election campaign last year and is in favour of a Babis-Okamura coalition.
+He backed Babis' election campaign last year and is in favour of a Babis-Okamura coalition.

 If that were to happen, the Czech Republic could take an anti-EU swerve along the lines of Hungary or Poland, but Babis indicated that he wanted to stay in the EU mainstream.